 What we are currently doing

-You can find publicly accessible summaries of our planned work to improve care pathways in the four CHCs here.
+You can find publicly accessible summaries of the work being undertaken to improve care pathways in the four CHCs here.
 When we know about the results of this work, we will publish them openly on the website.

 In November 2016 we ran two citizens’ juries to learn more about what citizens in the North of England think about CHC.
 We wanted to explain more about the project and understand whether the ways in which we plan to use patient data are acceptable to the public.
 A four-day citizens’ jury gave people the time to understand, and to think carefully about, what we are doing.
 See here for the full results and views of the people who took part.

-Each CHC will involve local citizens in the work they are doing.
-For example, they may do this by having a forum made up of ordinary citizens from their local area.
+Each CHC involves local citizens in the work they are doing.
+For example, they may have a forum made up of ordinary citizens from their local area.
 The role of these citizens will be to provide advice and guidance to the CHC staff on the work that they are doing.
-We will advertise opportunities for joining patient forums or other ways of getting involved in the work of local CHCs over the coming months.